 - The Comedy Network Rerunnote : This edited version of SNL is similar to the NBC rerun (airs for 90 minutes with little or no edits), only Comedy Network airs all of the season six episodes produced by Jean Doumanian in addition to airing the good (or So Okay, It's Average) episodes from both Lorne Michaels eras (fall 1975-spring 1980 and fall 1985-present) and Dick Ebersol's era (spring 1981-spring 1985).

-- The Netflix Version: A mix between the Comedy Central/E!/VH-1 version and the Xfinity On-Demand/Hulu version, in that only the best material is shown and everything else is edited for copyright reasons, time, or just not being funny or memorable with viewers.
-Because of this, a lot of episodes of SNL (particularly the ones in the collections for episodes from the 1980s, the 1990s, the 2000s, and the 2010s.
-The 1970s episodes actually have the musical performances uncut because the copyright was cleared for all of the episodes, just like it was on the DVD set) on the Netflix version can range from lasting 15 minutes to 58 minutes, depending on how much has been edited.
-Also, the Netflix version of SNL is missing two regular series episodes: the season 30 episode hosted by Kate Winslet with musical guest Eminem and the season 38 Christmas episode hosted by Martin Short with musical guest Paul McCartney.
+- The Xfinity Streampix On-Demand/Hulu/Netflix Version: Like the Comedy Central/E!/VH-1 version, in that only the best material is shown and everything else is edited for copyright reasons, time, or just not being funny or memorable with viewers, only the episodes range from lasting 15 minutes to 58 minutes, depending on how much has been edited.
+Also, the season 30 episode hosted by Kate Winslet with musical guest Eminem is not there.

 - MADtv first aired in syndication on local TV stations, under the title, "The Best of MADtv."
 Only the first two seasons aired.
 The show then got picked up by Spike TV (back when it was TNN — The Nashville Network, a channel dedicated to everything that most people would consider "redneck" or "trailer trash") and aired the first two seasons, followed by seasons 3-5.
 The local station and TNN cuts of MADtv were 30 minutes long (MADtv runs their show for an hour while SNL runs for 90 minutes [an hour and a half], and, much like the reruns from Saturday Night Live, the ones for MADtv only had the best material from a given episode while leaving the weaker, less funny stuff on the cutting room floor).
 The TNN reruns were off before anyone noticed and eventually the show found its way to Comedy Central after E! acquired the rights to air Saturday Night Live (MADtv's long-standing rival).
 Comedy Central aired seasons 1-7 of MADtv in their full, hour-long version [with some bleeping and/or muting for obscene language], and as the years went by, seasons 8, 9, 10, and 11 were added as well (seasons 12 and 13 were only shown on Comedy Central's Canadian sister channel, Comedy Network, and the final season [season 14] has yet to be aired on either channel).
 In 2008, Comedy Central phased out the first seven seasons of MADtv in favor of the episodes from seasons 8-11, and those episodes have been running until 2010, when MADtv was dropped from the syndication schedule in favor of reruns of reruns of canceled Comedy Central original programming, exports of canceled animated comedies (i.e. Futurama, The Goode Family, and Sit Down, Shut Up), more movies, and more stand-up specials.